4d4rsh4/SupplyChainAnalytics/README.md

 # Business Intelligence (Tableau)
 I developed a dual-layered dashboard suite to translate data into action:
-- Executive Overview: Tracks $36M in revenue, profit margins (10.78%), and identifies a global 54% late delivery rate.
+- Tracks $36M in revenue, profit margins (10.78%), and identifies a global 54% late delivery rate.
-- AI Risk Analysis: Interactive heatmap allowing logistics managers to drill down into high-risk regions and shipping schedules.
+- Interactive heatmap that allows logistics managers to drill down into high-risk regions and shipping schedules.

 # Key Business Insights
-- Operational Bottleneck: The 4-day shipping schedule represents the highest volume of late-delivery risk, suggesting a need for logistics process re-engineering.
+- The 4-day shipping schedule represents the highest volume of late-delivery risk, suggesting a need for logistics process re-engineering.
-- Geographic Risk: Central America and Western Europe share similar sales volumes, but Central America exhibits a significantly higher predictive risk ratio.
+- Central America and Western Europe share similar sales volumes, but Central America exhibits a significantly higher predictive risk ratio.

 # Installation & Usage
 - Clone the Repo: git clone https://github.com/YourUsername/SupplyChainProject.git